qhu217/Past_Projects/README.md

 # repo
-Hi, this repo is for listing some of my projects.
+Hi, I have post some of my past projects on the past_proj branch.